xidddekate/TableDetection/README.md

 git clone the code...

-In the “data/images/” folder we have 403 image files from different types of documents.In addition to the images there are also 2 csv files with the ground truth data for this dataset.
+In the “data/images/” folder there are 403 image files from different types of documents.In addition to the images there are also 2 csv files with the ground truth data for this dataset.
 Each file has lines for each table found in each file, in the following format:
-\<filename\>, \<xmin\>, \<ymin\>, \<xmax\>, \<ymax\>, \<class\> (in our case “class” will always be “table”)
+\<filename\>, \<xmin\>, \<ymin\>, \<xmax\>, \<ymax\>, \<class\> (in this case “class” will always be “table”)

 Custom data can also be used.
-Now,we need to process the images to make the contents better understandable for the object detection network.
+Now,there is a need to process the images to make the contents better understandable for the object detection network.
 Run pre-processing.ipynb and there should be 2 additional directories in “data” folder — ”train” and “val”.
 These hold the preprocessed image files for training and validating the results.

 # TFRecords